 Parliamentarians are, of course, busy people with many existing interparliamentary groups to attend and fearful lest some constituents dismiss their international work as mere junketry or a perk.
 But the case for the G8 and its core agenda is now sufficiently compelling in the mind of the average voter that the moment to launch a G8 Interparliamentary Group has come.
-One could wait until the leaders at Kananaskis endorse the creation of such a body and endow it with an authoritative mandate and direction about how to contribute to the system as a whole.
-Such a top-down sequence would respect the seminal raison d'être of the G7/8 summit, but domestic democracy is often a bottom-up affair.
+One could wait until the leaders at a Summit endorse the creation of such a body and endow it with an authoritative mandate and direction about how to contribute to the system as a whole.
+Such a top-down sequence would respect the seminal raison d'être of the G7/8 summit.
+But domestic democracy is often a bottom-up affair.
 There are good grounds for getting an earlier start.

-The process could thus begin within Canada, by building on the SCFAIT hearings across the country in the spring of 2002 in preparation for a parliamentary committee report.
-It could take as its private inspiration the Hockin-Simard Committee's work in the summer of 1985 and the record it set for popular engagement and influence in the foreign policy process.6 SCFAIT's more recent work on Canadian trade policy provides timely evidence of the valuable contribution that hearings outside of Ottawa can make.
+The process could thus begin within Canada.
+Here it would build on the SCFAIT hearings across the country in the spring of 2002 in preparation for its report which called for followup monitoring of the

+Kananaskis results.
+It could take as its private inspiration the Hockin-Simard Committee's work in the summer of 1985 and the record it set for popular engagement and influence in the foreign policy process (Canada 1986).
+SCFAIT's more recent work on Canadian trade policy provides timely evidence of the valuable contribution that hearings outside of Ottawa can make.
 Parliamentarians in other G8 countries could be encouraged in parallel efforts.
 The parliamentary participants could meet together 'at eight' to pool their results and pass them on to leaders at a timely moment prior to, or even on the eve of, Kananaskis.
 The inaugural meeting of a G8-wide parliamentary gathering could be conveniently hosted in Canada to make it easier for domestically preoccupied congressional representatives and senators from the United States and legislators from Europe and Japan to attend.
-The meeting of speakers of G8 legislatures, scheduled for September 2002 in Canada, could serve as a launching point for a G8 interparliamentary group.